milesroberts-123/slim-sweep-cnn/README.md

 See `config/README.md` for full details.
 In short, the workflow requires 2 files, a yaml file of parameters that are fixed across all simulations (`config/config.yaml`) and a tsv file of SLiM parameters (`config/parameters.tsv`).
 Optionally, if you want SLiM to simulate a custom demographic pattern, then you must also provide another csv file (`config/demography.csv`).

-# Run workflow with conda on a slurm cluster
+# Usage

 Example commands for running the snakemake workflow are in `src/s01_snakemake.bash`.
 Make sure to change `--partition`, `--account`, `--jobs`, and `--cores` to account for your cluster's computational limits.
 The command below includes retrying each job twice (i.e. a total of three attempts per job, `--retries 2`) and continuing even when jobs fail (`--keep-going`).
 This is necessary because you can expect that not all sweep simulations will complete successfully, depending what area of parameter space you're exploring.

-## Run whole workflow at once on a slurm cluster
+## Run whole workflow at once with conda on a slurm cluster

 ```
 snakemake --cluster "sbatch --time={resources.time} --cpus-per-task={threads} --mem-per-cpu={resources.mem_mb_per_cpu} --partition=<YOUR PARTITION HERE> --account=<YOUR ACCOUNT HERE>" --jobs 950 --cores 950 --use-conda --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 2 --keep-going